Rwenzori Mountains National Park, Uganda

 Through these efforts, Rwenzori Mountains National Park aims to protect its natural and cultural treasures for future generations to enjoy.

-Practical Tips for Visiting
+Practical Tips For Visiting

 If you are planning to visit Rwenzori Mountains National Park, here are some practical tips to help you make the most of your trip:

-1. Obtain permits
+1. Obtain Permits

 Trekking in Rwenzori Mountains National Park requires permits, which can be obtained from the Uganda Wildlife Authority (UWA) offices in Kampala or at the park headquarters.
 Make sure to obtain the necessary permits before starting your trek.